ASendellPrice/ZosteropsGenomicLandscape/README.md

 ### R script used to count number of outlier SNPs contained within genomic islands/valleys
 1) Count_Outliers_in_Islands_Valleys.R

+### R script used to determine if candiate genes were within islands/valleys or contained outlier SNPs
+1) CadidateGenes_Containing_Outliers_Islands_Valleys.R

 ### R script used to reorder VCF file into Zebra Finch chromosomes.
 1) Reorder_VCF.R